dannsam/xenko-docs/manual/graphics/post-effects/index.md

 - one or several output buffers
 - parameters to customize the behavior of the post-effect during its rendering pass

 Xenko provides several pre-defined post-effects.
-You can extend the system to create your own.
+You can also extend the system to create your own.

+## Add a post-effect

+1. In the **Graphics Compositor**, right-click and select **PostProcessingEffects**.

+    Game Studio adds a post-effect layer to the pipeline.

+2. Connect the layer to the other layers in the pipeline.

+3. Select the **PostProcessingEffects** layer.

+4. In the **property grid** (on the right by default), enable the post-effects you want to use.
+For details about each post-effect and its setting, see the pages below.

 ## In this section